This article contains affiliate links.

 Let’s Talk Specs

-Several years ago, a gentleman by the name of Rob S put together the infamous Chart.
+Long ago, a gentleman by the name of Rob S put together the infamous Chart.
 In 2009, when I first read it, the chart was a list of technical specifications found in the government M16/M4 family.
 These specs contributed to the reliability and performance of the rifle.

 It also highlighted which manufacturers were adhering to those specifications.

 In the years since the chart went public, gun buyers got smarter and more demanding about what they wanted.
 In response, manufacturers started touting their compliance, lest they be seen as inferior.
+Manufacturing also got less expensive, so it was a win/win for everyone.
+Of course, there were still unscrupulous companies who hid the caveats about their features.

 Barrels